NEW: Automated Binary Gas Sorption Analyzer

 Measuring multicomponent gas sorption equilibria is essential to characterize and assess adsorbents for applications such as N2 and O2 production from air, natural gas upgrading, and H2 purification.
 Both partial adsorbed quantities and selectivities, as a function of gas molar fraction, are required to accurately model such separation and purification processes.
 Traditional multicomponent methods are often time consuming and require large samples, but fast and accurate measurements, on only a few grams of material, are now possible using Hiden Isochema’s newly developed Integral Mass Balance (IMB) method.

-IMB measurements are made by flowing controlled gas mixtures over a sample, suspended from the IGA microbalance.
+IMB measurements are made by flowing controlled gas mixtures over a sample, suspended from the IGA microbalance in a dedicated reactor with optimized flow path and MS sampling port.
 Inlet flow rates and the outlet gas composition are then combined with in-situ gravimetric data to calculate the partial uptake of each gas – as well as the total uptake – as a function of molar fraction.
 Full time-dependent data is recorded and analysed to ensure steady state conditions are achieved at each step of the measurement.
+The IMB method is unique to Hiden Isochema’s IGA-003-MC binary gas sorption analyzer.

 - Unique IMB method used to measure binary gas adsorption isotherms